ssoonmi/05-20-Lecture-Notes/W15D3/thunk.md

 One of the most common uses of middleware is to solve asynchronicity.

+We can install `thunk` using:

+  * `npm install redux-thunk`

-We will write a `thunk action creator` to make an asynchronous request to an API and `dispatch` an `action` when the response is received.
+However, we will write a `thunk action creator` to make an asynchronous request to an API and `dispatch` an `action` when the response is received.